GREENER LENT

 If you have any questions, please contact: Ken Chiha, Director of Justice, Peace, and Integrity of Creation (JPIC) |

-How To Sign-Up?
+Interested?
+How To Sign-Up!

 Below are links to the Greener Lent diocese websites in English and Spanish.
 Please explore their resources and sign up!
+Join Us & Arrive at Ash Wednesday with a plan.

 GREENER LENT: A CALL TO ECOLOGICAL CONVERSION